 And by contributing to the melting pot of diverse cultures, we seek to advance multiethnic democracy and an equitable society.

-Janet Biehl has copyedited manuscripts for New York book publishers for several decades.
+Janet has copyedited manuscripts for New York book publishers for several decades.
 She is the author of Ecology or Catastrophe: The Life of Murray Bookchin (2016).
 She has translated several books about Kurdish issues from German to English, including Democratic Autonomy in North Kurdistan (2014), Revolution in Rojava by Knapp et al. (2017), and Sakine Cansız’s memoir SARA, 2 vols.
 (2018, 2019).
 She wrote and illustrated the graphic memoir Their Blood Got Mixed: Revolutionary Rojava and the War on ISIS (2022).
 She participated in the collaborative translation (Turkish to English) of Gültan Kisanak’s The Purple Color of Kurdish Politics (2022).
-She is currently manages the NYKCC’s website.
+She is currently provides content for the NYKCC’s website and works on fundraising.

-Rêz Gardî is an international human rights lawyer, advocate, and trailblazer in the global refugee leadership movement.
+Rez is an international human rights lawyer, advocate, and trailblazer in the global refugee leadership movement.
+She currently serves as special assistant to the UN High Commissioner for Refugees.

 Born stateless as a Kurdish refugee, Rez has dedicated her career to advocating for marginalized communities and addressing systemic inequalities through a combination of legal expertise and grassroots advocacy.
 Her work bridges the gap between law, policy, and lived experience, driving systemic change and justice for those most affected by displacement and persecution.